Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
 For instance battle.py, collection.py, display.py could use a small documentation touch up.

-In packs.py

-User has 10 packs
-Request A checks quantity -> sees 10 packs, which is enough for 7 Request B checks quantity -> also sees 10 packs, which is enough for 7 Request A updates quantity -> 10 - 7 = 3 packs remaining
-Request B updates quantity -> 3 - 7 = -4 packs
-Not all database transactions are atomic.
-For example, sell_card_by_name in cards.py checks collection, updates or deletes from collection, and then updates the user's coins all in different transactions when they should be within the same transaction.
-That way if one fails they all get rolled back instead of having an inconsistent change of state.